merbanan/rtl_433/docs/IQ_FORMATS.md

 (with a purely real signal the Nyquist–Shannon sampling theorem would only allow half the bandwidth).

-Generally the data formats are header- (and thus metadata-)less, the used center frequency and sample rate must be transfered separately or encoded in the filename.
+Generally the data formats are header- (and thus metadata-)less, the used center frequency and sample rate must be transferred separately or encoded in the filename.

 Formats differ in sample-(bit-)width and (bit-)number format, used bit-widths are 4, 8, 12, 16, 32, and 64, bit-formats are unsigned integer, signed integer, and float: